COVID-19 Preparedness Plan for Northstar Fashion Exhibitors

 1. Pre-registration Required

-Retail buyers will be encouraged to register online prior to the market, to minimize time spent at the Registration Desk.
+Retail buyers will be required to register online prior to the market, to minimize time spent at the Registration Desk and to ensure capacity limits can be met at all times.
 New stores will have the option of submitting required documentation electronically.

 2. Appointments Encouraged